Frequently Asked Questions

 Housing and Laundry

 It is a requirement for participants to live in a WPI residence hall during the program as it contributes to the overall experience.
 The participants will be supervised by WPI undergraduate students (RPAs) in the residence halls.
-Depending on the specific residence hall assigned, each participant will have one or two roommates and are assigned to a room and floor of their gender identity.
-Students can request a roommate during the program in their application.
+Depending on the specific residence hall, each participant will have one or two roommates and be assigned to a room and floor based on their gender identity.
+Students can request a roommate via the housing questionnaire that is completed after admission to the program.
 Only mutual requests will be honored.
 Room assignments will be given on opening day at check-in.
 Each participant will have their own bed, dresser, desk, and closet.
 Sheets, a towel, and a pillow are supplied; see “Suggested Packing List” for more information.

 Residence halls are not air-conditioned, so we highly recommend bringing a fan.

-Washers and dryers are available on campus for laundry.
-Participants must download the "Automatic Laundry App" and load funds onto the app.
-Price is $2,00 to wash, $2,00 to dry plus the option to add time to dryer for $0.25 for 6 minutes.
-Please note, once you add funds to your app, you will not be able to collect excess funds, so please plan accordingly.
+Washers and dryers are available on campus for student use.
+Participants must download the "Automatic Laundry App" and load funds onto it ahead of time.
+Prices are set at $2,00 per wash and $2,00 per dry.
+Students can add time to the dryer for $0.25 per 6 minutes.
+Any funds added to the app that are not used will not be refunded, so please plan accordingly.

 Suggested Packing List

-- Clothing items appropriate for warm days and air-conditioned classrooms
+- Clothing items appropriate for warm days and layers for air-conditioned classrooms

-- Long pants and closed-toed shoes (some labs require them for safety)
+- Pack at least one pair of long pants and closed-toed shoes (some labs require them for safety)

 - Fan